yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 The foundational libbitcoin table below is a work-in-progress...
+The accuracy of portions of this table is questionable until vetted by other subject matter experts.

 It is a "Rosetta Stone" used to effectively translate Bitcoin private keys and public addresses to those used by a number of altcoins with strong Bitcoin heritage.
 It provides important --version (-v) base10 integer values for the following **bitcoin-explorer** commands when applying them to altcoins: